 - Haptics and multimodal interfaces.
 Humans live in a rich world with many senses, yet technology barely engages beyond screens.
 I believe touch-based feedback & physical user interfaces are critical to improving our relationship with the digital world.

 - Creativity-support tools.
-Creative processes, like the design of new experiences in VR and AR, are a challenging example of humans working with a computer.
+Creative processes, like the design of new experiences in VR and AR, are a challenging example of humans working with a computer or intelligent agent.

 - Software engineering of new media.
 Novel data structures, software architectures, and programming languages are essential to developing haptic and multimodal computing.